 Deputy Coroner: Job Description and Education Requirements

 Deputy coroners work to determine the manner and cause of death in accordance with state guidelines.
 Coroners' responsibilities include both investigative duties and mortuary duties.
 Education requirements vary by state, ranging from a GED or high school diploma to a master's degree.
+Many coroners are also required to receive certification by the American Board of Medicolegal Death Investigators (ABMDI).

 Deputy Coroner Job Description